Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

     As of Tuleap 13.0, synchronised Iterations between ART and Scrum Teams are still under development.
 However, you can manually create Iterations below *Program Increments* in each *Scrum Team* to plan *User Stories*.

+.. _program_management_how_it_works:

 How Program Management works ?
 ==============================

 At the heart of Program Management is the transparent backlog items and milestones management across projects.
-Keep concepts are:
+Key concepts are:

 - Program: the Tuleap project that will coordinate the activities.
 - Aggregated Projects: Tuleap projects where the work of each Team is done.